-Reredos Panel: The Panel above the altar, made of Carrara marble in the 10th Century was originally in a church in Rome.
-It was subsequently moved to the Church of the Restituta at Casamicciola, Ischia, Italy.
+Reredos Panel: Made of Carrara marble in the 10th Century.
+It was originally in a church in Rome.
+Then moved to the Church of the Restituta at Casamicciola, Ischia, Italy.
 The town was destroyed by an earthquake in 1883.
 Twelve years later excavations were made on the site and the panel was found undamaged with the exception of the spear which had broken off.
 It was given to the church by Beatrice Margaret Anna Bellin in 1907 when the Lady Chapel was built.
 The Panel shows from left to right:

-- Either St Joseph (as would be expected from a scene of the Holy Family) or St John the Baptist (as indicated by the camel hair tunic, bare feet and first finger of right hand pointing at Christ "here is the Lamb of God" from John chapter 1 verse 29):
+- Either St Joseph (as would be expected from a scene of the Holy Family) or St John the Baptist (as indicated by the camel hair tunic, bare feet and first finger of right hand pointing at Christ - "here is the Lamb of God" from John chapter 1 verse 29); - the donor:

-- the donor;

-- Jesus and the Blessed Virgin Mary;

-- St Michael slaying the dragon of evil.
+- Jesus and the Blessed Virgin Mary; - St Michael slaying the dragon of evil.

-Either side of the panel are the "Alpha" and "Omega", the first and last letters of the Greek alphabet, from Revelation chapter 22 verse 13, where lesus says "I am the Alpha and the Omega, the first and the last, the beginning and the end."
+Either side of the panel are the "Alpha" and "Omega", the first and last letters of the Greek alphabet, from Revelation chapter 22 verse 13, where Jesus says "I am the Alpha and the Omega, the first and the last, the beginning and the end."